andresanunezt/mv-portfolio/README.md

 ## [Professional Work](https://github.com/andresanunezt/mv-portfolio/tree/main/Professional-Work)

-In this section, I will discuss my experience working as a frontend developer at Aura.
+In this section, I discuss my experience working as a frontend developer at Aura.

 ---